nightroman/Invoke-Build/README.md

 tasks from build scripts.

 Ideas come from the [psake](https://github.com/JamesKovacs/psake) module and other build tools.
-This script provides a lightweight and yet robust engine.
+This script provides a simple and yet very robust engine.

 *Invoke-Build* is specifically designed for multiple calls in the same session.
 It never changes environment variables and the system path.
 It does not leave any variables, functions, aliases after its calls, successful or not.
 It also restores the current location.
 Caveat: called tasks can make such changes.

-Several *Invoke-Build* builds can work simultaneously in the same session: as nested calls and as parallel calls from background jobs or separate workspaces.
+Several *Invoke-Build* builds work simultaneously without conflicts both nested calls and parallel builds called from background jobs or separate workspaces.

 ## Quick Start